Culinary Arts Degree Highlights

 - Get hands-on instruction from experienced culinary professionals in small classes that allow you the attention you deserve.

 As a CIM student, you’ll learn advanced culinary skills and techniques through a combination of classroom learning and hands-on workshops in our state-of-the-art facilities.
-Once you graduate, you’ll be prepared to take your Certified Culinarian certification exam and launch a career you’ll love.
+Once you graduate from the culinary arts major, you’ll be prepared to take your Certified Culinarian exam and launch a career you’ll love.

-CIM’s culinary arts degree program is a two-year program consisting of 60 credit hours (48 hours of major courses and 12 hours of general education requirements).
+CIM’s culinary arts program is a two-year degree consisting of 60 credit hours (48 hours of culinary arts major courses and 12 hours of general education requirements).
 Our curriculum includes culinary skills, restaurant techniques, and menu planning and analysis.

 Culinary Skills I